 Let’s get you prepared for your Thailand vacation!
-Below, you’ll find a list of 31 basic Thai phrases to know for your upcoming trip.
+Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 31 Basic Thai Phrases – What You Need To Know

-Before I moved to Bangkok, I was under the impression that most people in Thailand could speak and understand English, since Bangkok is such a major metropolis.
+Before I moved to Bangkok, I was under the impression that most people in Thailand could speak and understand the English language, since Bangkok is such a major metropolis.
 Little did I know, fewer people speak English in Thailand than I thought.

 The Thai Alphabet